Nonlinear reduction strategies for data compression: a comprehensive comparison from diffusion to advection problems: Nonlinear Reduced Models: different Learning Strategies, same Reduction Pipeline

 From the field of Representation Learning, we include in the analysis Auto-Encoders (AE), one of the main Deep Learning (DL) architectures used for reduction \cite{MorrisonGFNGraphFeedforward2024a,PichiGraphConvolutionalAutoencoder2024,FrescaComprehensiveDeepLearningBased2021,FrancoLatentDimensionDeep2023,LeeModelReductionDynamical2020}.
 Indeed, Data Reduction has become a popular pre-processing step, prior to the actual learning algorithms, as it has been understood that the effectiveness and interpretability of machine learning methods largely relies on the selection of data features they are applied to.
 As a result, a significant part of the research work has been focusing on designing pipelines for data transformations that produce a suitable \textit{representation} for successful learning.
 To this aim, Auto-Encoders have been presented as a peculiar deep learning architecture to reduce the inputs dimension, in order to build an informative surrogate representation of them.
 In particular, Auto-Encoders are composed by an encoder and a decoder, which are layers that respectively reduce and reconstruct the original data manifold.

 We can refer to the pipeline reported in Figure \ref{fig:general_reduction_scheme} also for their description.
-Indeed, they search for the reduced representation which \textit{minimize} the reconstruction error on the training dataset, relying on the Universal Approximation Theorem (UAT) \cite{kvalheim2024autoencoderswork}, that enables a representation through a deep network of a large variety of invertible encoding maps satisfying such minimization constraint.
+Indeed, they search for the reduced representation which \textit{minimize} the reconstruction error on the training dataset, relying on the UAT, that enables a representation through a deep network of a large variety of invertible encoding maps satisfying such minimization constraint.
 The fixed reduced dimension $N$ is expressed by construction by the number of neurons of the latent representation, and thus has to be established a priori to the training phase.
-In our notation, the encoder approximates the function $Z_N\equiv Z_{N,\mu}:\mathcal{X}\rightarrow\mathbb{R}^N$ that transforms the datum $u_{\mu_i}$ correspondent to the parameter $\mu_i$ in its latent representation $\bm{z}\in\mathbb{R}^N$, while the decoder corresponds to $Z_N^{-1}\equiv Z_{N,\mu}^{-1}$ that maps back into $\mathcal{X}$ the latent representation of the input.
-Nevertheless, in this case, we can not assume those maps to be linear with respect to $\mu$, and in general it is difficult to explicitly find the correspondent bases $\{\psi_i\}_{i=1}^N$ spanning the reduced space.
-Indeed, even assuming the encoder as a composition of a nonlinear map $\Phi$ and a simpler reduction step $Z_N$ and the decoder as the composition of the inverse functions, there is no easy way to characterize the space spanned by the reduced representation of the data.
+In our notation, the encoder $f_e$ approximates the function $Z_N:\mathcal{X}\rightarrow\mathbb{R}^N$ that transforms the datum $u_{\mu_i}$ correspondent to the parameter $\mu_i$ in its latent representation $\bm{z}_{\mu_i}\in\mathbb{R}^N$, while the decoder $f_d$ corresponds to $Z_N^{-1}$ that maps back into $\mathcal{X}$ the latent representation of the input.
+Nevertheless, in contrast to the Registration and Manifold Learning cases, for Auto-Encoders we can not assume $\mathcal{Z}_N$ to be a linear space and $Z_N$ to be a projection operator with respect to some bases $\{\psi_j\}_{j=1}^N$, as it is nontrivial to explicitly identify such bases hypothetically spanning the latent space $Z_N$.
+Indeed, even assuming the encoder as a composition of a nonlinear map $\Phi$ and a reduction step $Z_N$, there is no easy way to characterize the latent space \cite{magri2022interpretability}.

 Given the dataset $\bm{U}=\{\bm{u}_{\mu_i}\}_{i=1}^n$ with $\bm{u}_{\mu_i}\in\mathcal{X}\equiv\mathbb{R}^D,\ \forall i\in\{1,\dots,n\}$, the training procedure follows the minimization of the loss $\mathcal{L}$: